Adamjakobsen/FYS4150/Project2/Readme.md

 ```

 ## Ploting results
-Given that all problems were properly executed and the .txt files are in the local directory the plots for problem 5 and 6 and be saved by running
+Given that all problems were properly executed and the .txt files are in the local directory, the plots for problem 5 and 6 can be saved by running

 ```
 python plot.py PN
 ```

-Where, again, N is the desired problem.
+where, again, N is the desired problem.
 For the plots, only the arguments 5 and 6 are possible.